prysmaticlabs/documentation/website/docs/wallet/deterministic.md

 ---
 id: deterministic
-title: Deterministic, HD wallet
+title: Create a wallet using Prysm
-sidebar_label: HD wallet
+sidebar_label: Create a wallet using Prysm
 ---

 ## Background